mfractor/mfractor.github.io/docs/faq.md

 ## Does MFractor support Visual Studio Windows?

 MFractor **does not** support Visual Studio Windows.
 This is on the roadmap for the future but there is no concrete timeline.
-A news announcement will be published work commences on MFractor for Visual Studio Windows.
+A news announcement will be published when MFractor for Visual Studio Windows is nearing an alpha release.

-## How do I get started using MFractor?

-MFractor does a lot so it may take a little while to learn its ins and outs.
-If you'd like to learn how to best use it, you have a few options:

- * Read the in-depth docs for both Xamarin.Forms and Xamarin.Android (see the menu to the left).
-Each article covers a feature in-depth and fully explains how to use it.
- * Drop into the [#mfractor Xamarin Slack sub-channel](https://xamarinchat.slack.com/archives/mfractor) and start chatting to me (Matthew Robbins).
-I'm happy to answer any questions you have.

 ## How do I file a bug report?